What is Type Hints in Python

-In the low-level programming languages like Java, C, C++, and C#, variables are strictly typed - which means you have to indicate the variable type when creating a variable.
+In the low-level programming languages like Java, C, C++, and C#, variables are strictly typed - which means you have to indicate the data type when creating a variable.

 For example, creating variables in Java:

-String name = "John"; int age; # only an integer can be assigned to age age = 23; # assigning a value to age
+String name = "John"; # 'name' can only store a string int age; # only an integer can be assigned to age age = 23; # assigning a value to age

 name = "John" age = 23

-In this type of coding, Python automatically figures out the type of data that has been assigned to a variable.
+With this method of coding, Python automatically figures out the type of data that has been assigned to a variable.
 You can verify that by using the

 print(type(name)) # <class 'str'> print(type(age)) # <class 'int'>